 Spanish-Language Newspaper Coverage of the Holocaust (available in English and Spanish)

-Expansive Case Studies
+In-Depth Case Studies

-By examining these case studies, students will identify multiple economic, social, and geopolitical factors that influenced public opinion and key decisions about the United States’ role in the world from 1939 to 1941.
+By examining these case studies, students identify multiple economic, social, and geopolitical factors that influenced public opinion and key decisions about the United States’ role in the world from 1939 to 1941.